Implement stricter regulations and monitoring of election-related information to prevent foreign interference.

 Priority actions generated from the current analysis.

-Enhance AI-driven tools to detect and flag deepfakes and other manipulated content on social media platforms.
+Enhance AI detection tools to identify and flag deepfakes and manipulated media.

-Increase efforts in fact-checking and disseminating verified information to counteract false narratives in real-time.
+Increase efforts in fact-checking and providing clear, verified information to counter misinformation.

 Sources Monitored